adey4/toy-gpt/README.md

 ### Limitations
 - Training takes ~1 hr on Apple's M1 Pro Chip
-- Language generation quality is limited by compute
+- Quality is limited by compute and memory

 ### Example Output
 Trained on Shakespearean text: